Pothos, Golden Pothos, Devil’s Ivy, Centipede Vine, etc., etc.

 Philodendron hederaceum have netted (protective) leaf sheaths on their petioles.
-These turn brown right after the petiole and leaf emerges and fall off in time.
+These turn brown right after the petiole and leaf emerge and fall off in time.
 Epipremnum aureum do not have these.
-I think the Epipremnum pinnatum have these sheaths which is one thing that set the two species apart.
+I think the Epipremnum pinnatum have these sheaths which is one thing that sets the two species apart.

 Aroids are a very interesting group of plants.
 Most grow in rainforests, maybe all, and are very diverse in many ways.
 They are constantly changing as they grow and no two leaves are exactly alike.